junguler/_image-manipulation/Ascii-image-converter/README.md

 ![newspaper-ascii-art](https://user-images.githubusercontent.com/59083599/136247425-2e30dac0-4ef8-4cd3-a3f0-5e80f5c5fee4.jpg)

 ## using nerd fonts
-[nerd fonts](https://www.nerdfonts.com/#home) are a collection of free and open sort fonts that have many extra glyphs patched into them, download one of them [here](https://www.nerdfonts.com/font-downloads), use windows compatible mono varient even if you are in linux like me or on macos, lets rename it to `NerdMono.ttf` so it's easier to link and put inside the folder you want to convert your images on. we'll use the `--font` flag to use it.
+[nerd fonts](https://www.nerdfonts.com/#home) are a collection of free and open sort fonts that have many extra glyphs patched into them, download one of them [here](https://www.nerdfonts.com/font-downloads), use windows compatible mono variant even if you are in linux like me or on macos, lets rename it to `NerdMono.ttf` so it's easier to link and put inside the folder you want to convert your images on. we'll use the `--font` flag to use it.
 ```
 ascii-image-converter github.png -C -s . -W 48 --only-save -m "" --font NerdMono.ttf
 ```